DeadDove13/Bad-Hash/README.md

 - A learning exercise to understand hash functions like MD5, SHA1, SHA256, and SHA3.
 - Not intended for serious or production use.

-## Why Use This?
-You might want to use this script if:
-- You are curious about how hash algorithms work.
-- You want to learn PowerShell scripting in a hands-on way.
-- You are looking for a simple example of how to implement dictionary-based attacks.

 ## Why There Are Better Options
 Professional tools like Hashcat or John the Ripper are:
 - Faster and more efficient.